nanobox-io/nanobox-docs/source/production/git-ssh/adding-ssh-keys.html.md

 ![Add New SSH Key](/images/ssh-keys-add-key.png)

 Go ahead and name your key.
-The name is abitrary and is meant to help you identify keys in a list of multiple keys.
+The name is arbitrary and is meant to help you identify keys in a list of multiple keys.

 ![Paste in Key](/images/ssh-keys-add-key-paste.png)